-- 1. It checks for a busy processes that is essential for LispWorks to work correctly, or that interacts with the user (normally that means that some CAPI interface uses it), or that is flagged as wanting interrupts (currently that means a REPL).
-If it finds such a busy process, it breaks it. - 2.
-Otherwise, if the LispWorks IDE is running, activate or start the Process Browser. - 3.
-Otherwise, if there is a busy process break it. - 4.
+- 1. If the break gesture is sent to any CAPI interface that is waiting for events, it does "Interface break", as described below. - 2.
+Otherwise it checks for a busy processes that is essential for LispWorks to work correctly, or that interacts with the user (normally that means that some CAPI interface uses it), or that is flagged as wanting interrupts (currently that means a REPL).
+If it finds such a busy process, it breaks it. - 3.
+Otherwise, if the LispWorks IDE is running, activate or start the Process Browser.
+Note that the Process Browser tool, documented in the LispWorks IDE User Guide can be used to break any other process. - 4.
+Otherwise, if there is a busy process break it. - 5.
 Otherwise, just break the current process.